Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?

 - It makes the message hard to ignore

-Generally, you’ll see a landing page has no header or footer.
-That is done to keep anyone on that page for as much as time as possible.
+Generally, you’ll see a landing page that has no header or footer.
+That is done to keep anyone on that page for as much time as possible.
 This removes any kind of distraction.

 The landing pages are also stunning in comparison to other pages on a website.

 They clearly define what the goal of making this page is, what the creator wants you to do, or what you need to do.